 Plotting Utilities

-The Van Allen Probes mission contains several instruments, and the Science Gateway plotting utilities must be:
+The Van Allen Probes mission contains several instruments, and the needs of the Science Gateway plotting utilities were expected to fit the following requirements:

 Flexible to handle all the data different format from all instruments.

-Able to generate different, high quality plots (spectrograms, line plots, L-shell, Orbit-context, etc.)
+Able to generate different, high-quality plots (spectrograms, line plots, L-shell, Orbit-context, etc.)

 Capable of handling large amount of data with very little burden on the user/client side.